ms-jpq/coq.thirdparty/README.md

 - max_lines :: int :: max lines to return

-- deadline :: int :: maxms to wait for execution
+- deadline :: int :: max ms to wait for execution

 - unsafe :: Seq 'str :: do not start repl with these executables, ie. `rm`, `sudo`, `mv`, etc